Michael Tomanelli | Criminal Justice Major/Minor in Spanish from Marlboro, NY

 My name is Evan Fox.
-I am sophomore trumpet player in the band at SHU.
+I am a trumpet player in the band at SHU.
 I think my biggest fear regarding band was that I had never marched before.
 It’s not even an exaggeration when I say that the fear went away within the first two days because I was so well taught by my section leader and older students.
 It was a great idea for me to join the band at Sacred Heart.
 Although at times it is rigorous (as it should be since it’s a college band), it’s rewarding because it’s a great break during the week to just relax and enjoy playing the music.
 It takes the edge off from potentially stressful classes.
 I feel surrounded by good people and I wouldn't alter my decision to come here if I was given the chance.
 It’s been a great opportunity for me to keep music in my life even if I am majoring in another area.

 Sarah Sullivan | Psychology Major from Northbridge, MA

 Hey!
-My name is Sarah Sullivan and I’m a freshman alto sax member in the band.
+My name is Sarah Sullivan and I’m a sophomore alto sax member in the band.
 I am a Psychology major looking into either adolescent psychology or music therapy.
 I am very happy with my choice to attend Sacred Heart and even though it’s not my major, the music program was the largest factor in my decision.
 Music is a huge part of my life and I knew I wanted to continue with it throughout my college career.
 I never thought that I would ever take the football field and march for a halftime show in the marching band but here I am doing just that!
 Marching band is a lot of hard work but it definitely pays off.
 This coming from someone who has never marched before!
 Everyone said during band camp that band is a family; that everyone is also there for each other; that you will find your best friends in band.
 I have to admit that I didn't think that would be me—I thought that my roommates and the people in my major would be my best friends, but I was terribly wrong.
 Being here for such a short time, I’ve found that my best friends ARE in band and I can’t wait to spend the next four years with them.
 Even the upperclassmen are close with their younger peers and the incoming freshman!
 I was astounded when seniors would want to talk to me through the school year!
 Band is a great family to be a part of and I’m so glad that I made the decision to be part of it.
 I hope that anyone who wants to join or is hesitant decides to become part of this great family because you won’t regret it.
 I know I don’t!